 There are common management principles that generally apply to all Agency lands regardless of the specific Department responsible for management.
 At the same time there are also some important differences in land management goals between the departments in the Agency based on statutory and other legal requirements.
 Additionally, there are instances where regulations or other legal requirements might apply to specific areas or activities on department lands, but will not apply to all Agency lands.
 Please contact a license coordinator in the appropriate District Office if you have questions about an area or an activity you have planned.

 CORONAVIRUS UPDATE -

-- We will continue accepting applications for permits involving activities involving group sizes of 10 or greater scheduled after April 30th.
+- We will continue accepting permit applications for activities involving group sizes of 26 or greater scheduled after July 15, 2020.
 If the situation continues to call for social distancing practices, we reserve the right to cancel the permit to protect the health and safety of our community.